rezonant/rezone/README.md

 ### Zone-Locals should intuitively build on classes

-With `Zone`, you *can* define your Zone-local variables as properties on a class that inherits `Zone`- that is technically possible, but the API itself instead provides a `properties` object that can be used, along with some convenience functions like `Zone#get()` and `Zone#getZoneWith()` that handle recursively searching the Zone inheritance structure (as defined by `#fork()`).
+With `Zone`, it may be possible to define your Zone-local variables as properties on a class that inherits from `Zone`, but it is definitely not the intended way to solve zone-locals.
+The `Zone` API itself instead provides a `properties` object that can be used, along with some convenience functions like `Zone#get()` and `Zone#getZoneWith()` that handle recursively searching the Zone inheritance structure (as defined by `#fork()`).